booyaa/booyaa.github.io/blog/2019-0007-run-rust-in-openfaas.md

 A template requires the following:

-- a script/program to act as a driver for the function, this code will not be seen or used by end users using your tempate
+- a script/program to act as a driver for the function.
+This code will not be seen or used by end users using your tempate
-- a script/program with a `handle` function, that will provide the boilerplate for your end users
+- a script/program with a `handle` function that will provide the boilerplate for your end users
 - a `Dockerfile` that will bundle and build the driver and function, as well as installing a watchdog process (more on this later).
 - a `template.yml` which at minimum should provide the programming language of the template and the code to start the handler.